-The Board of Directors has nominated Dr. Kevan E. Clemens and Dr. Daniel P. Gold to serve as directors for a term expiring at the annual meeting of stockholders to be held in fiscal 2021 and until their successors have been elected and qualified.
+The Board of Directors has nominated Dr. Thomas C. Reynolds and Dr. Christine A. White to serve as directors for a term expiring at the annual meeting of stockholders to be held in fiscal 2023 and until their successors have been elected and qualified.
 Each of the nominees has consented to be named herein and to serve if elected.
-We do not know of anything that would preclude any nominee from serving if elected.
-If any nominee becomes unable to stand for election as a director at the Annual Meeting as a result of an event not anticipated by the Board of Directors, the proxy may be voted for a substitute designated by the Board of Directors.
+We do not know of anything that would preclude either nominee from serving if elected.
+If either nominee becomes unable to stand for election as a director at the Annual Meeting as a result of an event not anticipated by the Board of Directors, the proxy may be voted for a substitute designated by the Board of Directors.
 The identity and a brief biography of each nominee is set forth below.
-The Board of Directors has determined that Dr. Kevan E. Clemens is an independent director within the meaning of the listing standards of the NASDAQ Capital Market.
+The Board of Directors has determined that Dr. Thomas C. Reynolds and Dr. Christine A. White are independent directors within the meaning of the listing standards of the NASDAQ Capital Market.

 Our restated certificate of incorporation, as amended, and amended and restated by-laws provide that the authorized number of directors shall be determined by a resolution of the Board of Directors, but shall be between two and nine.
-The number of directors currently authorized by the Board of Directors is seven.
+The number of directors currently authorized by the Board of Directors is nine.
+The Company expects that the number of authorized directors will decrease to eight following the Annual Meeting.
 Under our restated certificate of incorporation, as amended, and amended and restated bylaws, our Board of Directors is divided into three classes, with the classes serving three-year staggered terms.
 Each class contains, as near as possible, one-third of the whole number of directors, with members of each class holding office for a three-year term.
-There are currently two directors whose terms expire at the annual meeting to be held in fiscal 2019, three directors whose terms expire at the Annual Meeting.
+There are currently three directors whose terms expire at the annual meeting to be held in fiscal 2021, three directors whose terms expire at the Annual Meeting.

-Dr. Kevan E. Clemens and Dr. Daniel P. Gold, are members of the class of directors whose terms expire at the Annual Meeting.
+Dr. Thomas C. Reynolds, Dr. Christine A. White and Mr. William D. Rueckert are members of the class of directors whose terms expire at the Annual Meeting.
+Mr. Rueckert will not stand for re-election when his term expires at the Annual Meeting.